YangLinyi/yanglinyi.github.io/_pages/about.md

 - 2024-Feb One paper has been accepted to [NAACL 2024](https://2024.naacl.org/) (Rationale-centric Counterfactual Data Augmentation).
 - 2024-Jan Three papers (**SuperContext**, FastDetect, and PandaLM) have been accepted to [ICLR 2024](https://iclr.cc/).
 - 2023-Dec One paper has been accepted to [EMNLP 2023](https://2023.emnlp.org/).
-- 2023-Nov Organized ACM TIST Special Issue on Evaluations of Large Language Model with Dr. Jindong Wang and Prof. Qiang Yang.
+- 2023-Nov Organized ACM TIST Special Issue on Evaluations of Large Language Models with Dr. Jindong Wang and Prof. Qiang Yang.
-- 2023-May Four papers have been accepted to [ACL 2023](https://2023.aclweb.org/) (Three leading author papers).
+- 2023-May Four papers have been accepted to [ACL 2023](https://2023.aclweb.org/) (Three leading-author papers).
 - 2023-Apr Our paper discussing the robustness of ChatGPT has been accepted to [ICLR 2023](https://arxiv.org/abs/2302.12095) Workshop.
 - Area Chair / Senior Programme Committee (SPC): EMNLP-22; CIKM-22; IJCAI-23; ACL-25.
 - PC Member/Reviewer: CIKM-20; SIGIR-21; CKIM-21; EMNLP 2021-2024; ACL 2021-2024; COLING 2022-2024; TASLP; TALLIP; TBD; TKDE.